clyfe/clara-eav/README.md

 The main benefit of EAV triplets over Clara's default n-tuples (arbitrary records) is that updates (equivalent to a retraction and an insertion) are local to the attribute (EAV triplet).
-Updating an n-tuple requires retraction and re- insertion of the whole tuple.
+Updating an n-tuple requires retraction and re-insertion of the whole tuple.
 The downside is extra joins are needed to build back an entity from it's constituent EAVs.

 ## Installation